flare-foundation/docs/docs/tech/state-connector.md

 Keep in mind that Attestation Providers are **not controlled by Flare** in any way.
 Anybody can listen to the request events and provide answers using any combination of hardware, software and code they see fit.
-If the answer adheres to the protocol and it matches the majority consensus, such providers will be rewarded.

 ### 4. Attestation